1133 19th Street NW

 How To Apply

-Email a resume and cover letter to email@example.com, (a single PDF document is preferred), with the subject line “Workplace Inclusion Manager.”
+Email a resume and cover letter to email@example.com, with the subject line “National Organizer.”
 Inquire over email if an acknowledgement of your application is not received after one week.
 Please no calls.
 Interviews will be conducted on a rolling basis.

-The National Center for Transgender Equality is an equal opportunity employer.
-NCTE is committed to creating a diverse staff made of people who are hard-working, kind, optimistic and committed to social justice, from all segments of transgender and allied communities.
+The NCTE and NCTE Action Fund is an equal opportunity employer.
+We are committed to creating a diverse staff made of people who are hard-working, kind, optimistic and committed to social justice, from all segments of transgender and allied communities.
 If you need a reasonable accommodation during the application process, please contact Patrick Paschall, Director of Finance and Operations, at firstname.lastname@example.org.